CodingCellist/codingcellist.github.io/content/en/post/glove80-first-impressions/index.md

 Glove80 is an ergonomic split contoured keyboard designed and produced by [MoErgo](https://moergo.com).
-I backed the Kickstarter just over a year ago and got the parcels yesterday afternoon!
+I backed the Kickstarter just over a year ago and got the parcels Friday afternoon.
 I haven't yet had a chance to look at them, so without further ado, let's see how it is!

 The box is not very tall at only 6.8 cm!
 That's promising for portability, which